 Traveling to Cu Chi Tunnels by Boat

-Les Rives, Saigon Boat Company and Saigon River Tours all offer boat rides to Cu Chi Tunnels on modern speedboats.
+There are several companies operating boat trips to Cu Chi on modern speedboats such as the Saigon River Tour.
 It is very convenient, as you won’t be affected by the traffic and you’ll enjoy the scenic view on the way.

 Tips for traveling to Cu Chi

 - Go early.
-It’s cooler and there will be less people.
+It’s cooler, and there will be fewer people.

 - Bring water.